EricXia7/Midterm-project/README.md

 <img width="240" alt="image" src="https://user-images.githubusercontent.com/112193353/195422261-d600e00e-8313-4984-80c0-069c26f294ab.png">

  The plot showed that the majority of high price hotels were distributing around the top left corner, close distance with high score.
-This resulted in low sample size for high price hotel across the rest of the area.
+These samples has less variations and yet account for a good amount of the dataset.

 <img width="518" alt="image" src="https://user-images.githubusercontent.com/112193353/195422461-047a85f6-ba66-489a-9566-f72a5b910a1a.png">